crodier/software-blog/_posts/2023-09-22-message-formats.md

 # Conclusion

-You have made it this far on the journey.
+You have made it this far on this important journey!
-It is an important one to go on.
-Why this important?

-Understanding this discussion can help you prevent having multiple message formats and technologies in use in your shop;
+Understanding this discussion prevents introducing multiple message formats and technologies in use in your shop - and helps you standardize on one preferred standard.

-and help you standardize on one and only one.
-This makes the engineering cost much smaller and the code much easier to navigate.
+Using a standard for messaging in an organziation reduces the engineering cost along with improving code.

 The importance of this discussion is what led Google to invent Protobufs and to also mandate that